microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 As usage decreases, we will eventually support the old tasks solely by asking users to migrate to the new tasks.

-### Plan for keeping Tool Installer defaults and Cred Provider versions up to date
+## Plan for keeping Tool Installer defaults and Cred Provider versions up to date

-Open question: is this really only about NuGet and dotnet or is it broader?
+As part of this work, we will publish a set of minimum tool versions supported by Azure Artifacts, using our existing test framework and adding new tests as appropriate to prove out a set of supported tools.
+This will be published to the docs next to the new troubleshooting guides coming as part of the connect to feed update.

-As part of this, publish a set of minimum tool versions supported by Azure Artifacts.
+At the end of every sprint, we will evaluate new versions of tools and see if they remain compatible.
+If so, we will update the Tool Installer default versions and the version of the Credential Provider that ships with any of the tasks.

 ## FAQ